Locally controlled arrested thermalization

-We first set $H_{AB}=-S_5^x S_6^x$ to achieve case 1.
-The bipartite entanglement entropy (EE) between $A$ and $B$ is shown in Fig.~\ref{fig:SA-time-Ising}(a).
-The bipartite EE reaches the saturated value rather quickly, which indicates that the two subsystems are effectively entangled.
-From Fig.~\ref{fig:SA-time-Ising}(b), we also observe that $\langle H_A+H_{AB}/2\rangle$ and $\langle H_B+H_{AB}/2\rangle$ eventually come close to each other.
-This signifies the energy flow from $B$ to $A$ through the boundary, such that the two subsystems can thermalize.
-To further demonstrate that a genuine thermalization has been reached between the two subsystems, we obtain the energy stored at each bond, the spin magnetization $\langle S_j^z(t)\rangle$ for all individual spins, and their corresponding von Neumann entropy for $0\leq t\leq 5\times 10^4$.
-These are shown as spatiotemporal plots in Fig.~\ref{fig:results-Ising}(a), (d), and (g), respectively.
+To demonstrate that genuine thermalization has been reached between the two subsystems, we obtain the energy stored at each bond, the spin magnetization $\langle S_j^z(t)\rangle$ for all individual spins, and their corresponding von Neumann entropy in base $2$ for $0\leq t\leq 5\times 10^4$.
+These are shown as spatiotemporal plots in Fig.~\ref{fig:results-Ising}(a), \ref{fig:results-Ising}(d), and \ref{fig:results-Ising}(g), respectively.
 The von Neumann entropy of a single spin is determined from the reduced density matrix obtained by partial tracing out all other nine spins.
 Since $H$ is not translationally invariant (no magnetic field acting on spins $5$ and $6$, and their spin-spin interaction is different from other spins), it is natural that the four spins close to and on the boundary behave differently from other spins.
 Meanwhile, the energy stored in bonds $1-3$ and $7-9$ are close to each other.
-Furthermore, the spin magnetization and von Neumann entropy for those spins away from the boundary are close to each other.
+Additionally, the spin magnetization and von Neumann entropy for those spins away from the boundary are close to each other.

 We then move to cases 2 and 3 by setting $H_{AB}=-S_5^z S_6^z$ and $H_{AB}=-S_5^z S_6^x$, respectively.
-Using similar procedures and definitions in the first case, we show the corresponding results for the present two cases in Fig.~\ref{fig:SA-time-Ising} and Fig.~\ref{fig:results-Ising}.
-In contrast to the first case, the bipartite EE stays at zero, and the expected energy for the two subsystems remain separated from each other.
-The panels in the middle and right columns of Fig.~\ref{fig:results-Ising} further demonstrate that the boundary acts like a barrier, such that $A$ and $B$ can evolve as if they are insulated from each other.
+Using procedures and definitions similar to the first case, we show the corresponding results for the present two cases in Fig.~\ref{fig:SA-time-Ising} and Fig.~\ref{fig:results-Ising}.
+In contrast to the first case, the bipartite EE stays at zero, and the average energy for the two subsystems remain separated from each other.
+The panels in the middle and right columns of Fig.~\ref{fig:results-Ising} further demonstrate that the boundary acts as a barrier, such that $A$ and $B$ evolve as if they are insulated from each other.
 These results provide examples of impeding thermalization in commuting subsystems.